Professor of Architecture, Foundation Executive

 While at CRS, King worked on vocational-technical colleges that were designed and built in less than a year, an apartment housing project for 1000 students that received six design awards and an industrialized housing systems program for Aramco in Saudi Arabia.
 During his Houston years, he was also an adjunct Professor of Architecture at Rice University.

-From 1976 to 1986, King was professor of architecture at the University of Michigan College of Architecture and Urban Planning.
+From 1976 to 1986, King was professor of architecture at the University of Michigan School of Architecture and Urban Planning.
 He was the director of the Architectural Research Laboratory until 1983.
 He was the first president of the Architectural Research Centers Consortium.
 He was visiting professor at King Saud University in 1982 and, in 1987, was the Hyde Lecturer and visiting critic at the University of Nebraska, Lincoln.
 In 1983, he received a Fulbright Lectureship at the Royal Danish Academy of Arts.
 He was made professor emeritus of architecture at the University of Michigan in 1986.
 King was also a serious collector of Contemporary American and Canadian art.

 He retired briefly in 1986 to Fripp Island, South Carolina, and in 1990, he was elected Chairman of the Beaufort County Democratic Party.